 I take along special comfort items including a little voice-activated Braun alarm clock that has traveled with me all over the world since the 1980's.
 I have learned to always check the electric alarm clocks in hotel rooms.
 If I don't, there's a good chance that some loud tune will wake me at an inappropriate hour.
 Housekeeping loves to play music while they work - and who could blame them?
 It's just that they sometimes forget to turn off the music alarm.
 My silk lavender-scented eye pillow is another must.
 It soothes tired eyes and reminds me of my comfy bed back home.
 Of course, these are just my own.
 But it's little comforts like these that can help reduce stress to make travelling a lot more comfortable.

 Not Just for Travellers ...

 Health Disclaimer.
 Content provided by NOW Foods.
-Copyright ©2006-2017.
+Copyright ©2006-2018.
 Published with permission.
 Marcia Zimmerman, M.Ed., CN, is one of the natural product industry's foremost authorities on nutrition, wellness and human health.
-Marcia Zimmerman is not affiliated with avivahealth.com.